Financial Aid Basics

 The SAP Policy form details academic standards that are required to be eligible for nearly all financial aid types.

 The Cost of Attendance (COA) is an estimated student budget that is designed to provide students, living within a moderate lifestyle, an accurate projection of reasonable costs for a typical academic year (9 months; does not include summer).
 There is statutory language that determines what cost items schools are to include in these budgets.
-In limited cases, a student may petition to have the estimated COA adjusted to account for their costs being significantly different than the averages we set for the standard budget.
+In limited cases, a student may petition to have the estimated COA adjusted (increased) to account for their costs being significantly higher than the averages we set for the standard budget.
 If such an adjustment occurs (documentation of expense and a form is required), it will never result in any additional CIM funding, but may allow a student additional borrowing options via federal and/or private loans.
 Schools are limited by law on what may be adjusted within the COA and such adjustments may only occur for expenses that occur during the applicable period of enrollment.
-Expenses incurred in the summer or in a prior or future semester are not applicable for COA adjustment consideration in any case.
+Expenses incurred in a prior or future semester are not applicable for COA adjustment consideration in any case.

 Visit Studio to access the Cost of Attendance Appeal Form.
+Items that may be considered include:

-Note for ALL appeals: Not all appeals will result in increased aid.
+Not all appeals will result in increased aid.
 Nor should CIM be expected to provide institutional financial aid to cover an unexpected loss of financial resources while enrolled for study.
 In such circumstances, the student may need to take out additional loans privately, take a leave of absence or withdraw from school.
 Ability to pay is a consideration that must be made when deciding which school to attend.
 All appeals are considered on a case by case basis.

 When a student withdraws from school without completing a period of enrollment (semester), the school must determine the amount of Federal Title IV funds "earned" for the portion of the payment period or period of enrollment the student attended.
 Unearned Federal student aid must be returned.
 Earned aid that the student has not yet received must be offered to the student by the school as a post-withdrawal disbursement.

-The Registrar and Dean Offices are designated as contact points for students who wish to withdraw.
+• The Registrar and Dean Offices are designated as contact points for students who wish to withdraw.

-Registrar/Dean determines the withdrawal date and reports it to other CIM offices.
+• Registrar/Dean determines the withdrawal date and reports it to other CIM offices.
 The Financial Aid Office then notifies the Department of Education (NSLDS).

-The Financial Aid Director calculates the return of Title IV funds formula (per Federal regulations) and will notify the student of his or her obligation to repay funds, tracks the repayment, whether a repayment agreement will be offered and monitored by the institution, as well as the timing and responsibility for referring overpayments to DOE.
+• The Financial Aid Director calculates the return of Title IV funds formula (per Federal regulations) and will notify the student of his or her obligation to repay funds, tracks the repayment, whether a repayment agreement will be offered and monitored by the institution, as well as the timing and responsibility for referring overpayments to DOE.

 You may find our current CIM Polices as linked here: